green-code-initiative/.github/profile/README.md

-The purpose of thie github organization is to centralize greenCode projects.
+The purpose of this github organization is to centralize our greenCode projects.